dwrobel/flatcam/README.md

 =================================================

+23.12.2019

+- some fixes in the Legacy(2D) graphic mode regarding the possibility of changing the color of the Gerber objects
+- added a method to darken the outline color for Gerber objects when they have the color set
+- when Printing as PDF Gerber objects now the rendered color is the print color

 22.12.2019

 - added a new option for the Gerber objects: on the project context menu now can be chosen a color for the selected Gerber object